scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Fig. :ref:`fig4barcoupler` illustration a reproduction of a result in the mechanism design literature [MW90]_.
-Given five points, the problem is to determine the length of two bars so their couple curve passes through the five given points.
+Given five points, the problem is to determine the length of two bars so their coupler curve passes through the five given points.

 .. figure:: ./fbarcoupler.png
    :align: center